kevinchanquin/molga-zoovu/README.md

 This game was developed with React.js, using Context to handle the base logic of the game.
 See: `src/context/index.jsx`.

-The game view is divided into 3 screens: The `WellcomeScreen`, the `GameScreen` and the `ResultScreen`.
+The game view is divided into 3 screens: The `WelcomeScreen`, the `GameScreen` and the `ResultScreen`.
 All managed by a simple handler component:

 ```jsx
 const ScreenHandler = () => {